Window Merchandising For Creative Window Displays

 Experts suggest that ‘conscious retailers’ use their mission statement and values to connect with customers via shared identity, creating ‘deeper emotional connections with customers by leveraging their purposes and values’ [4].
 Conveying these directly in the window is a great way to engage customers before they have even entered the premises.

-A case in point is Lush’s use of natural imagery in a display in their flagship Oxford Street branch [5].
+A good example is Lush’s use of natural imagery in this Oxford Street branch window display [5]:

 Lush window presentation by Owen Gildersleeve (2016)